JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 1 Stilson - severe physical trauma resulting in death

-*Note: While Ender perceives this as a severe beating to establish deterrence, the actual outcome is Stilson's death (confirmed later in the narrative).*
+Context: Ender fought Stilson to stop the bullying once and for all, using excessive force to establish deterrence.
+While Ender perceived this as a severe beating, the actual outcome was Stilson's death.

 - ΔOS(Stilson) = -1.00 (Death)
 - VSA(Stilson)